abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![](../media/lab-05/image31-1704.png)

 17. We need to add the second parameter to the **or** function. **Add a comma** in between the ending two parentheses.
-This time we will try typing in the function name.
+This time, we will try typing in the function name.
 Start typing **equ** and you will get a drop-down of available functions (this is called IntelliSense).
     Select the **equals** function.

     ![](../media/lab-05/image32.png)

-18. The first parameter of equals function is a variable.
+18. The first parameter of the equals function is a variable.
 Place **cursor before the comma**.

 19. Start typing **variables(**

-20. With the help of IntelliSense select **variables('varIsSuccess')**
+20. With the help of IntelliSense, select **variables('varIsSuccess')**

 21. After the comma, let's enter the second parameter.
 Start typing **variables(**